KlausBlum/LO-ly-wiki/Config.md

 On a **Windows** system, you need to specify `lilypond.exe` preceeded by its path (probably `C:\Program Files (x86)\LilyPond` on 64-bit Windows or `C:\Program Files\LilyPond` on 32-bit Windows systems).
 From there, proceed to the sub-folder `\usr\bin`.

-### Ignore Warnings
+### Ignore messages from LilyPond

 If LilyPond reports errors or warnings during compilation, the OLy window will remain open and will display them.

-By turning on this option, you can suppress warnings.
-Then, only messages will be shown if they are definitely recognized as errors.
-However, this also depends on your system language and therefore currently cannot be determined in a safe way.
+By turning on this option, you can suppress those messages.
+Then, OLy will insert the resulting image (although it might not look as intended) into your Office document and close the OLy editor window.

-**At the moment, it is recommended to leave this box unchecked.**
+Only if no image could be created at all, this will be indicated by an error message.

 ## Format